fredMilloh/fredMilloh/README.md

   # Application projects related to the school's curriculum

 ---

+Mar 9, 2022
+> #### Building a technology watch
+> Selection of relevant information sources.
+> Setting up a monitoring dashboard.

 Feb 28, 2022
 >#### Creation of an application to obtain recipes based on the inventory of one's fridge.
 Saving recipes in favourites.